-The roughness of water surfaces is different from land surfaces in that it is much smaller and dependent on the wave field, which in turn depends mainly on wind speed, but also on fetch, water depth, etc. (see e.g. Lange et al. (2001)).
-This needs to be taken into account in the description of the ambient vertical wind speed profile, but most importantly it leads to a low and wind speed dependent turbulence intensity.
-Since the wake development largely depends on the turbulence intensity of the surrounding flow, this has important consequences for the modelling of the wake.
+The roughness of water surfaces is different from land surfaces in that it is much smaller and dependent on the wave field, which in turn depends mainly on wind speed, but also on fetch, water depth, etc. (see e.g. (Lange et al., 2001)).
+This has been taken into account in the description of the ambient vertical wind speed profile.
+It also has important consequences for the modelling of the wake since it leads to a low and wind speed dependent turbulence intensity.